The Greenhouse Gallery

 The Greenhouse Tech Hub is Australia’s largest entrepreneurial hub dedicated to climate action.
 Located in the Foster+Partners designed Salesforce Tower at Circular Quay, the Greenhouse Tech Hub serves as the epicentre of Australia’s climate tech revolution, bringing together climate tech researchers, startups, investors, governments, corporations, universities, not-for-profits and community organisations to connect, collaborate and co-innovate for climate action.

 Art of Diversion (AOD) partnered with Greenhouse for the launch of the Greenhouse Gallery in 2023, Sydney’s first art gallery dedicated to climate action.
-The curated selection of works displayed throughout the space showcase a variety of mediums and creative expressions that explore the relationship between people and planet, addressing topics ranging from energy and resources to waste and the natural environment, all directly or indirectly speaking to the issue of climate change.
-In selecting the works, AOD also placed an emphasis on works which featured reclaimed materials and also works which had a strong use of colour to bring both texture and vibrancy to the otherwise neutral palette of the Greenhouse Tech Hub space.
+The curated selection of works displayed throughout the space showcased a variety of mediums and creative expressions exploring the relationship between people and planet, addressing topics ranging from energy and resources to waste and the natural environment, all directly or indirectly speaking to the issue of climate change.
+In selecting the works, AOD placed an emphasis on works which featured reclaimed materials and works which had a strong use of colour to bring both texture and vibrancy to the otherwise neutral palette of the Greenhouse Tech Hub space.

 Slow the Warming, 2024